Art and Visual Culture at Bates

 The visual arts field is broad, and we prepare our students to find their place in it.
 Graduates have pursued careers in a variety of fields, including museum and curatorial studies, architecture, art therapy, education, film, and art conservation.
 Many alumni have pursued MFA and Ph.D. degrees, building on the foundations that they gained at Bates to become museum directors, arts policy leaders, professional fine artists, corporate consultants, and more.

-of 2020-2024 arts graduates are employed and/or attending graduate school
+of 2020-2024 Bates graduates are employed and/or attending graduate school — settled into their next opportunity within 6 months of graduation.

-I really loved the breadth and depth of the Art and Visual culture department and how it taught me the ability to think across time and geography.
-In particular, a Museum Studies class I took is really what sparked my entire career in the museum world.
+I really loved the breadth and depth of the art and visual culture department and how it taught me the ability to think across time and geography.
+In particular, a museum studies class I took is really what sparked my entire career in the museum world.

 —Rachel Ferrante ‘10